tomara-x/witches/README.md

 (for now jam-59 and above are using mycorrhiza, so that's where examples are at)

 #### jam/
-Music/sounds, check them out for examples.
+music/sounds, check them out for examples.

 #### utils.orc
 clock dividers, shift registers, 2d array utils, you name it! (they're a big flaming mess though)

 #### demon/
-Running csound in server mode for live coding
+running csound in server mode for live coding

 ---